 Pros of Ceramic Cookware

-Obviously I love my ceramic cookware and here are some of the reasons:
+Obviously I love my ceramic cookware from Xtrema and here are some of the reasons:

 - Very easy to clean – Because you can use soap and abrasive cleaning supplies like steel wool and baking soda, cleaning these pans is a breeze (much easier than cast iron!).

 - Won’t scratch – Though some ceramic cookware may scratch, Xtrema cookware is so durable it’s scratch resistant.
 You can use metal utensils without worrying about ruining the pan.

 - Cooks on low heat – Because it holds onto heat well, there’s no need to cook on anything higher than medium/high.

 - Dishwasher safe – Some ceramic may not be able to go in the dishwasher but Xtrema is 100% dishwasher safe.

 - Oven safe – Great for going from the stove-top to the oven.